 - Fight - and die - through nine sprawling randomly generated levels.
 No two games are ever the same, and permanent death ensures unrelenting tension.

 - Modify yourself with the cybernetic technologies of the ancients.
 A unique upgrade-powering system allows you to get down to the details of character building, and choose the stats you want, when you want, with millions of permutations.
-Mod types include defensive upgrades like health, armor and speed, offensive upgrades that can increase your damage and rate of fire, and other upgrades that affect the projectiles you fire, like the ability to pierce through multiple targets or shoot bursts of smaller rounds.
+Mod types include defensive upgrades that can increase your physical strengths and offensive upgrades to maximize your firepower and grant new ways to exterminate your adversaries.

 - Choose one of three characters, each of them specialized toward different cybernetic builds.